-The Administration's proposed expanded exception would apply to distributions from 401(k) plans and other taxqualified defined contribution plans in addition to IRAs.
+The Administration's proposed expanded exception would apply to distributions from 401(k) plans and other tax-qualified defined contribution plans in addition to IRAs.
 Distributions would not be limited to the amount of health insurance premiums paid, but could not exceed half of the fair market value of the individual's aggregated IRAs or vested defined contribution plan accounts, whichever is applicable, determined as of the end of the year preceding the first distribution for IRA amounts (date of first distribution for vested defined contribution plan accounts).
 To be eligible for the expanded exception, individuals generally must have been unemployed and receiving unemployment compensation for more than 26 weeks.
+The proposal would be effective for distributions made after December 31, 2016.

-Annuity Portability - The Administration now proposes permitting plans to allow participants to take a distribution of a lifetime income investment through a direct rollover to an IRA or other retirement plan if the investment is no longer authorized to be held under the plan - whether or not a distribution would otherwise be permitted (e.g., due to a severance from employment).
+Annuity Portability - The Administration once again proposes permitting plans to allow participants to take a distribution of a lifetime income investment through a direct rollover to an IRA or other retirement plan if the investment is no longer authorized to be held under the plan - whether or not a distribution would otherwise be permitted (e.g., due to a severance from employment).
 The distribution would not be subject the additional 10-percent tax on early withdrawals.
 This would address an often expressed concern with including lifetime income products in employer-sponsored plans.
-The proposal would be effective for plan years beginning after December 31, 2015.
+The proposal would be effective for plan years beginning after December 31, 2016.

-Limit Roth Conversions to Pre-Tax Dollars - Another Administration proposal that is new in the FY2016 budget would permit amounts held in a traditional IRA to be converted to a Roth IRA only to the extent that they would be includable in income if they were distributed and not rolled over (i.e., after-tax amounts cannot be converted).
-Under the proposal, which would be effective for distributions occurring after December 31, 2015, a similar restriction would apply to amounts held in eligible retirement plans.
+Limit Roth Conversions to Pre-Tax Dollars - Another Administration carryover, the budget would permit amounts held in a traditional IRA to be converted to a Roth IRA only to the extent that they would be includable in income if they were distributed and not rolled over (i.e., after-tax amounts cannot be converted).
+Under the proposal, which would be effective for distributions occurring after December 31, 2016, a similar restriction would apply to amounts held in eligible retirement plans.

 Repeal of Exclusion of Net Unrealized Appreciation in Employer Securities - Under current law, the amount of net unrealized appreciation in employer stock that is distributed from a tax-qualified retirement plan in a lump sum (or purchased with after-tax employee contributions) generally can be excluded from gross income in the year of the distribution.
 The employer is currently taxed only on the trust's "cost basis" for the stock.
 The Administration views this as providing an undesirable incentive for plan participants to invest in their employer's stock.
-Accordingly, the budget proposes eliminating this exclusion for participants who have not yet attained age 50 as of December 31, 2015; participants who have already turned 50 by that date would be unaffected.
-If enacted, this proposal would raise about \$2.5 billion over 10 years.
+Accordingly, the budget contains a repeat proposal to eliminate this exclusion for participants who have not yet attained age 50 as of December 31, 2016; participants who have already turned 50 by that date would be unaffected.
+If enacted, this proposal would raise only about \$10 million over 10 years.